AntonDesilvaProjects/iMusic/README.md

 # iMusic
-A music/album search applicatiom built with ExtJS 5.0.1 and LastFM API.
+A music/album search application built with ExtJS 5.0.1 and LastFM API.
 Discover and listen to artists, albums, and tracks.

 ### Searching for content
 ![alt text](https://raw.githubusercontent.com/AntonDesilvaProjects/iMusic/master/Image%231.JPG "Searching for albums")